 We identified and assessed the risks of material misstatements of the financial statements due to fraud.
-During our audit we obtained an understanding of the entity and its environment and the components of the internal control system.
-This included the management's risk assessment process, management's process for responding to the risks of fraud and monitoring the internal control system and how the board of directors exercised oversight, as well as the outcomes.
-We refer to the section 'Fraud an Ethics policy' of the Directors' report.
+During our audit, we obtained an understanding of easyJet FinCo B.V. and its environment and the components of the internal control system.
+This included the board of directors' risk assessment process, the board of directors' process for responding to the risks of fraud and monitoring the internal control system.

-We evaluated the design and relevant aspects of the internal control system with respect to the risks of material misstatements due to fraud and in particular the fraud risk assessment, as well as the code of conduct and whistle blower procedures for the Group as a whole, among other things.
+We evaluated the design and relevant aspects of the internal control system and in particular the fraud risk assessment, as well as the code of conduct and whistle-blower procedures for the Group as a whole, among other things.
 We evaluated the design and the implementation of internal controls designed to mitigate fraud risks.

-We asked the board of directors whether they are aware of any actual or suspected fraud.
+We asked Group management and the Company board of directors whether they are aware of any actual or suspected fraud.
 This did not result in signals of actual or suspected fraud that may lead to a material misstatement.

-As part of our process of identifying fraud risks, we evaluated fraud risk factors with respect to financial reporting fraud, misappropriation of assets and bribery and corruption.
+As part of our process of identifying fraud risks, we evaluated risk factors with respect to financial reporting fraud, misappropriation of assets and bribery and corruption.
 We evaluated whether these factors indicate that a risk of material misstatement due to fraud is present.